PassbackAI

 The hedge

 "Don't you have to trust us anyway?"
 Sort of, yes.
-But the most important thing about the OMGfixMD privacy model isn't a promise we make — it's a structural fact: there is no backend to lie about.
+But the most important thing about the PassbackAI privacy model isn't a promise we make — it's a structural fact: there is no backend to lie about.
 We could not collect your data even if we wanted to, because we did not build the thing that would do the collecting.
 The whole project is shaped around making it expensive to ever break that.
 That's the design.